Skip to main contentSkip to main navigationSkip to footer content

 Purpose: To recognize outstanding research achievements at the mid-career stage.

-Eligibility: Researchers who have had a professional career of 9-16 years, and who have been employed by ESF for a minimum of 5 years.
+Eligibility: Researchers who have attained 11 to 20 years since receiving the terminal degree and have been employed by ESF for a minimum of 7 years.

 Early Career Achievement